At Utah's Gateway mall, the literal art of retail resurrection

 Looks matter

-In an essay for the Atlantic titled “When Malls Saved the Suburbs From Despair,” Bogost observes the economy of material goods that has long defined malls — and defined so much of modern western society — giving way to something else: the information economy.
+Writer Ian Bogost notices the sign outside the Madewell store at his local mall.
+In an essay for the Atlantic titled “When Malls Saved the Suburbs From Despair,” Bogost details how the economy of material goods that has long defined malls — and defined so much of modern western society — is giving way to something else: the information economy.

 “Buying is now optional,” Bogost writes.
 “It’s sufficient to simulate a purchase in order to create an image of its concept, for exchange in the marketplace of ideas.”